Nuclei-Software/nuclei-sdk/doc/source/design/board/hbird_eval.rst

 * Use **Hummingbird debugger** to connect the **MCU-JTAG** on board to your PC in order to download and debug programs and monitor the UART message.
-* Power on the Board using USB doggle.
+* Power on the board using USB doggle(for 100T) or DC 12V Power(for MCU 200T or DDR 200T).
-* The HummingBird SoC FPGA bitstream with Nuclei RISC-V evaluation core inside is programmed to this board.
+* The HummingBird SoC FPGA bitstream with Nuclei RISC-V evaluation core inside is programmed to FPGA on this board.
-* Following steps in board user manual to setup JTAG drivers for your development environment
+* Following steps in `debugger kit manual`_ to setup JTAG drivers for your development environment

 .. _design_board_hbird_eval_use: